 Sahil has studied his craft in India, America and now, Australia, where he calls home.

-Previous screen credits include playing Sam in ABC’s Jack Irish and on stage, he performed in Melbourne Talam – part of MTC’s 2017 Education Season; The Way Out, for Red Stitch Actors’ Theatre; Emma’s House Special, for Spare Productions; and A Long Way Home, for the MTC.
+Previous stage credits include Lab Theatre Company’s production of North Pool; Elbow Room’s Prehistoric; Melbourne Talam for the Melbourne Theatre Company; The Way Out, for Red Stitch Actors’ Theatre; Emma’s House Special, for Spare Productions; and A Long Way Home, also for the MTC.